 The Green Rewards Network MasterCard was created to help individuals understand how to support environmentally friendly efforts, whether they are at home or at work.

-You’ll earn points for each purchase you make using this card, which can be used toward rebates, discounts on green goods and services, and more!
+You’ll earn points for each purchase using this card, which can be used toward rebates, discounts on green goods and services, and more!

 A MasterCard Gold Card is the Green Rewards Network MasterCard.
 There is no charge for using the card each year.